 Because its Biblical!

 Why then do we have membership?
 Because regardless of how the culture sees it or Christians might occasionally misunderstand it, membership is not simply an opportunity to say, "I’m a part of a club", but rather its a scriptural expression of covenant-connectedness to Christ’s church.
-I am not a Lone Ranger Christian.
+We are not a Lone Ranger Christians.

 There are three things that help us understand why church membership is biblical and important.